bekkerin/Statistics-with-Excel/README.md

 # Statistics-with-Excel
-Tutorial for using Excel for statistical analysis in my courses
+Tutorial for using Excel for statistical analysis in my courses.
+It is based on the excellent online tutorials at [Easy Excel Tips](https://web.archive.org/web/20250612024020/https://easyexceltips.com/).
+Unfortunately, the tutorials were taken offline.
+The previous link is how it shows on the [Wayback Machine]( https://web.archive.org/).
+I have taken the opportunity to correct some minor flawd, add links to practice files, and make  the instructions more applicable to the use in my courses.

 Excel is a wonderful tool to do simple statistical analysis.
 You do not need any complicated software like SPSS.
 These tutorials will tell you how to do specific statistical analysis in Excel.
 I have listed them in the order in which they appear in the Analysis Tools in Excel.
 - [Installing the analysis tool pack in Excel](/docs/installation.md)